• Skip to primary navigation

 • Cut the broccoli into florets.
 Peel the stem and cut it into smallish cubes.

 • Blanch in boiling water for 3 minutes and refresh under cold running water.
-This will make it vibrant green.
+This will make it a vibrant green.
 Let drain well.

 • Clean the mushrooms by rubbing them with kitchen paper.
 Don't wash them unless they are covered in dirt that you cannot remove otherwise.
-Washing them will make them soak some water.
+Washing them will make them soak in some water.
 If using button mushrooms, halve the larger ones.
-If using larger mushrooms quarter them or slice them thickly.
+If using larger mushrooms, quarter them or slice them thickly.

 • Heat the oil and the butter in a large cast-iron skillet.